Adapting your home: The Kitchen

 Lighting

-• Task lighting (lighting that is directed onto worktop, sink, hob etc) can help make it safer to carry out key tasks where there may be higher risks - for example chopping food, cutting bread, pouring hot liquids
+• Task lighting (lighting that is directed onto the worktop, sink, hob etc) can help make it safer to carry out key tasks where there may be higher risks - for example chopping food, cutting bread, pouring hot liquids.

 • Maximise on natural light where possible - diffused lights, spotlights and under counter lights may also be helpful.
 A good visual contrast between different surfaces will help those with vision loss.

-The key in designing a kitchen for multiple users is simplicity and flexibility; it will largely be dependent on the abilities each user has and will require careful assessment and consideration to ensure one design element does not negatively impact on another.
+The key to designing a kitchen for multiple users is simplicity and flexibility.
+It will largely be dependent on the abilities each user has and will require careful assessment and consideration to ensure one design element does not negatively impact on another.

 Worktops

-Height adjustable units, or rise and fall units, can be operated automatically or manually by either a switch or a winder.
-The units can be raised and lowered to the desired height of the person using it at the time, thus helping to ensure strain is not put on the user's back by having to prepare food on a low work surface or prevent them from using the unit altogether
+• Height adjustable worktops, or rise and fall units, can be operated automatically or manually by either a switch or a winder.
+The units can be raised and lowered to the desired height of the person using it at the time.
+This helps to ensure strain is not put on the user's back by having to prepare food on a low work surface or prevent them from using the unit altogether.

 Design considerations for those with cognitive issues

-If you are refurbishing a kitchen for a person with cognitive problems, such as dementia, then a simple uncluttered design layout that resembles what the person is familiar with is recommended (Government of South Australia, 2008).
-Also a good visual contrast between adjacent surfaces, e.g. walls and worktops and fittings, e.g. electrical switches and sockets, will help by drawing attention to essential features.
-(BS 9266:2013 Design of accessible and adaptable general needs housing – Code of Practice).
+If you are refurbishing a kitchen for a person with cognitive problems, such as dementia, then a simple uncluttered design layout that resembles what the person is familiar with is recommended.
+Also, a good visual contrast between adjacent surfaces, e.g. walls and worktops and fittings, e.g. electrical switches and sockets, will help by drawing attention to essential features.

 Reducing risk and enabling independence